Stop Proposing on the First Date: Why Your Business Needs a Lead Generation "Dating Phase"

 As Seen In

-Looking for ambitious entrepreneurs who want to grow faster, earn social proof that builds trust, experience something truly unique, and join a community of 1,000+ thriving founders.
+The Blox is a week-long gamified bootcamp where founders compete, learn, and build lasting connections - all while being filmed for a documentary.
+We're looking for ambitious entrepreneurs who want to grow faster, earn social proof that builds trust, experience something truly unique, and join a community of 1,000+ thriving founders.

 Dynamic scene from the BetaBlox TV show featuring an entrepreneur pitching on stage, with a vibrant audience and the Prime Video logo, highlighting the largest startup competition on the planet.